weerapana-lab/ionFinder/README.md

 to get a comprehensive list of optional arguments and settings.

 See the `examples` folder in the ionFinder parent directory for examples of each type of input file.

+# Citation

+Please cite:

+Maurais, A. J.;  Salinger, A. J.;  Tobin, M.;  Shaffer, S. A.;  Weerapana, E.; Thompson, P. R., A Streamlined Data Analysis Pipeline for the Identification of Sites of Citrullination. _Biochemistry_ **2021**.